 Many employees regularly use business expense accounts, which must be documented and recorded accurately.
 If you are not sure whether a certain expense is legitimate, ask your supervisor or your controller.
-Rules and guidelines are available from the Accounting Department.
+Rules and guidelines are available from the Company's accounting department.